I am creating a new never seen before, chord progression building system.

 Underneath that you can see the same progression but the “1” chord is green.
 Why green this time?

-The whole pack will have many chord progressions using various colours (explained later), also with videos to show how I play the chords, especially with the inversions (very import).
+All will come with videos to show how I play the chords, especially with the inversions (very important).

-These of course can be applied in any keys.
+These of course can be applied in any key.

 UPDATE !!
 The download link is HERE